cashapp/contour/README.md

 centerHorizontallyTo { parent.width() / 4 }
 ```

-#### Context Aware API
+#### Context-Aware API
 Contour tries to make it easy to do the right thing.
-As part of this effort all of the layout functions return interfaces as views of the correct available actions.
+As part of this effort, all of the layout functions return interfaces as views of the correct available actions.

-For example, when defining a constraint of `leftTo`, the only exposed methods to chain in this layout are `rightTo`, or `widthOf`.
+For example, when defining a constraint of `leftTo`, the only exposed methods to chain in this layout are `rightTo` or `widthOf`.
 Another `leftTo`, or `centerHorizontallyTo` don't really make sense in this context and are hidden.
 In short:
 ```
 layoutOf(